PeterDrake/liber_pythonis/level_v/markdown/sampling_dists.md

 | 9      | 524              | 0.524                                 |
 | 10     | 475              | 0.475                                 |

 We then make a dot plot of the proportions associated to each sample.
 This plot is given below.
+A single dot in this dot plot represents the proportion of people in one of the ten samples that responded they would definitely get or have already gotten a COVID vaccine.
+For example, the dot highlighted in green represents the 0.412 in the proportion column of the table above.
+Since each dot in the dot plot records a *sample proportion* we call this plot an (almost) *sampling distribution*.
+(For why *almost* is included, just keep reading.

 ![Dotplot of sample porportions](../images/dot_plot.png)